Skip to main content

 EU vs Caribbean Passport: Which CBI Passport Is Actually More Useful in 2026?

-Malta MEIN citizenship costs EUR 750,000–900,000 in government contributions alone — 5–7 times more than a Caribbean CBI passport.
+Malta MEIN citizenship cost EUR 600,000–750,000 in government contributions alone before it was repealed in July 2025.
+The comparison is now historical: no EU state sells citizenship at any price, so the only live comparison is between a Caribbean passport and an EU residence permit that may lead to naturalisation after several years.
 Is a Maltese EU passport worth that premium?
 The answer is nuanced and depends heavily on what you intend to do with the citizenship.

 Visa access: closer than you think